MalayaSociety/the-product-3dadf/content/pages/index.md

   - type: features_section
     features:
       - title: COVID-Safe*
-        subtitle: For true work-life balance
+        subtitle: With Nobel-Prize winning Ivermectin
         content: >
           Stop juggling between other devices — from now on all needs can come from one place.